Bayesian posterior repartitioning for nested sampling: Numerical examples

-We now extend the bivariate example to higher dimensions from 3D to 10D.
+Finally, we extend the bivariate Gaussian likelihood example in Section~\ref{sec:bgl} to higher dimensions from 3D to 10D.
 We begin by adopting an analogous likelihood, corresponding to $N=1$ data points and centered on $\mtheta_{\ast} = 40$ in all dimensions, but restrict our analysis to the case of a single circular-symmetric Gaussian prior, with $\sigma_{\mtheta} = 4$ in all dimensions.
-Once again, we consider only the autoPR results as the standard NS method fails completely in this case.
+Once again, we consider only the BPR results as the standard NS method fails completely in this case.
 All results presented are based on 10 realisations of the data.

 We first consider the constraints obtained on the parameters $(\mTheta,\beta)$.
-Rather than presenting corner plots of the posterior in these higher dimensionalities, Figure~\ref{fig:highD40} instead shows boxplots of the estimated value of $\beta_+$ (i.e. the upper limit of the top-hat posterior marginal on $\beta$) and the RMSE of the estimate of $\theta_\ast$ (averaged across all dimensions), as a function of the dimensionality of the problem.
+Rather than presenting corner plots of the posterior in these higher dimensionalities, Figure~\ref{fig:highD40}(a)-(b) instead shows boxplots of the estimated value of $\beta_+$ (the 99\% point of the unnormalised marginal posterior $\tilde{P}(\beta)$, as discussed in Section~\ref{Sec:BPRmethod}) and the RMSE of the estimate of $\theta_\ast$ (averaged across all dimensions), as a function of the dimensionality of the problem.
 The estimated $\beta_+$ values are broadly consistent across different dimensionalities, with a mean of $\approx 0.05$ and standard deviation $\approx 0.01$, with only a slight trend to smaller values as the dimensionality increases.
 This insensitivity to dimensionality is a result of the (effective) joint posterior having the product form (\ref{eq:effpost}).
 Similarly, the RMSE of the $\theta_*$ estimate is also seen to be broadly stable across the range of dimensionalities, with a mean value $\approx 0.05$, which is consistent with the accuracy obtained in the bivariate example, and standard deviation $\approx 0.015$.

-Turning to the accuracy of the evidence estimates, Figure~\ref{fig:highD40ErrNlike}(a) shows a boxplot of the error in the log-evidence, over 10 realisations of the data, as a function of dimensionality.
+Turning to the accuracy of the evidence estimates, Figure~\ref{fig:highD40}(c) shows a boxplot of the error in the log-evidence, over 10 realisations of the data, as a function of dimensionality.
 Once again, one sees that the distributions are relatively stable across different dimensionalities, with errors typically lying within one log-unit, which is consistent with the accuracies achieved in the bivariate example.